shenef/Boktai-Speedrunning/src/shinbok/any.md

 After the dialog, proceed in the ↗️ & ↖️ directions.
 Enter the cave and reach the end to get ![icon][bomber_frame] Bomber Frame.

+Open the menu and :

+- Unequip ![icon][fighter_frame] Fighter Frame.
+- Equip ![icon][bomber_frame] Bomber Frame.
+- Equip ![icon][rapier]
+Rapier.
+- Unequip ![icon][estoc]
+Estoc.
+- Put all points in STRG.

 Then go back, and after exiting the cave, take the ↘️ twice, then ↗️ twice to enter a cave.

 ### <span class="manip">Stat cards & Burning Headband manip</span>
 <!--Source : https://x.com/beige006956/status/1892260575658529216 -->

 - Once inside, save & do a soft-reset (A + B + Start + Select).
-- Set the time to July 21st 2005 20:00 (2005/07/21 20:00) :
+- Set the time to July 21st 2005 10PM (2005/07/21 22:00) :
 ![](./assets/images/clock_tower_igt.webp)
-- Walk in the ↗️ direction, against the blocks and shoot at the Red Slime with ![icon][sol_lens] Sol Lens & ![icon][bomber_frame] Bomber Frame twice to kill it. _(1879 => 1905 EXP)_
+- Walk in the ↗️ direction, against the blocks and shoot at the Red Slime with ![icon][sol_lens] Sol Lens & ![icon][bomber_frame] Bomber Frame twice to kill it after it splits. _(1879 => 1905 EXP)_
+- **You must hit the Red Slime before it starting its jiggling animation.
+Once it splits into 2 you must kill both at the same time.**
-- Walk to the green chest next to where the red slime was : you should have gotten a ![icon][burning_headband] Burning Headband drop from the red slime.
+- Walk to the green chest next to where the Red Slime was : you should have gotten a ![icon][burning_headband] Burning Headband drop from the Red Slime.
 - Open the green chest to get a ![icon][red_card] +4 Stat card.
-- Use that specific Stat card you just obtained to get +4 STR.
+- Use that specific Stat card you just obtained to get +4 STRG. _It will be the last one in the inventory._
 - Leave the cave.
-- Use the other 2 Stat card you obtained from Lifeless Town & Ancient Tree to get +8 STR.
+- Use the other 2 Stat card you obtained from Lifeless Town & Ancient Tree to get +8 STRG. _Start by using the first one in your inventory, then the second._

+**Every step during this manip is important because it will affect the RNG index, which in turns affects the drops & cards.**

 Now proceed in the ↖️ direction to trigger the cutscene with Trinity.

 ### <span class="mission">Mission: Open the cave</span>

-- Equip ![icon][rapier]
-Rapier.
-- Unequip ![icon][estoc]
-Estoc.
-- Unequip ![icon][fighter_frame] Fighter Frame.
-- Equip ![icon][bomber_frame] Bomber Frame.
+- Use ![icon][bomber_frame] Bomber Frame to open the entrance.

-After the mission take the ↖️ entrance, then ↗️ & ↘️, ↗️ & ↘️.
+Then enter the cave via the ↖️ entrance, then the ↗️ & ↘️, ↗️ & ↘️ directions.

 ### <span class="trap">Hotdog & Vamp Trap</span>